Azure/azure-support-scripts/RecoverVM/ResourceManager/README.md

 ### PowerShell - Cloud Shell
 - Open [Azure Cloudshell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) and switch from **Bash** to **PowerShell**.
 - From the **`PS Azure:\>`** prompt type **`c:`** then **`<ENTER>`**.
 - Download the files into your cloud shell storage by running **`git clone https://github.com/azure/azure-support-scripts.git c:\azure-support-scripts`**
 - **`cd c:\azure-support-scripts\RecoverVM\ResourceManager`**
 - Run the following command to attach the OS disk of the problem VM to a rescue VM - **`.\New-AzureRMRescueVM.ps1 -ResourceGroup <ResourceGroup> -VmName <vmName> -SubID <subscriptionId>`**
+To double-check the resource group name and VM name, you can run **`Get-AzureRmVM`**.
+To double-check the subscription ID you can run **`Get-AzureRmSubscription`**.
 - When it completes, it will return the command to use later to restore the problem VM.
 - Connect to the rescue VM and resolve the issue with the OS disk of the problem VM.
 - Run Restore-AzureRMOriginalVM.ps1 with the syntax shown in the output from New-AzureRMRescueVM.ps1